firmai/ImputeGAP/README.md

 ![My Logo](https://www.naterscreations.com/imputegap/logo_imputegab.png)

 # Welcome to ImputeGAP

-ImputeGAP is a unified framework for imputation algorithms.
-It provides a narrow-waist interface between algorithm evaluation and parameterization using datasets from various including neuroscience, medicine, climate, and energy.
+ImputeGAP is a comprehensive framework designed for imputation algorithms.
+It offers a streamlined interface that bridges algorithm evaluation and parameter tuning, utilizing datasets from diverse fields such as neuroscience, medicine, climate science, and energy.

-The interface provides advanced imputation algorithms, allows injecting different missing values patterns, and implements different evaluation metrics.
-In addition, the framework offers support for AutoML parameterization techniques, feature extraction, and analysis of feature impact using SHAP.
-The framework allows a straightforward integration of new algorithms, datasets, and metrics.
+The framework includes advanced imputation algorithms, supports various patterns of missing data, and provides multiple evaluation metrics.
+Additionally, ImputeGAP enables AutoML-based parameter optimization, feature extraction, and feature impact analysis with SHAP.
+The framework is built for easy integration of new algorithms, datasets, and evaluation metrics, enhancing its flexibility and adaptability.

 - **Documentation**: [https://exascaleinfolab.github.io/ImputeGAP/](https://exascaleinfolab.github.io/ImputeGAP/)